0xFableOrg/xchain/pages/direction.md

 How this taxonomy shakes out today:

-- Most bridges today are external and trusted.
+- Most bridges today are third-party and trusted.
-- Light client bridges like most IBC implementations are external and trust-minimized (+ caveat).
+- Light client bridges like most IBC implementations are third-party and trust-minimized (+ upgrade caveat).
-- Rollup bridges are internal in the L1 → L2 direction, external in the L2 → L1 direction, and
-  trust-minimized (+ caveat in the L2 → L1 direction).
+- Rollup bridges are native and trust-minimized (+ upgrade caveat in the L2 → L1 direction).

 All of these provide *eventual delivery* of messages.
 They guarantee that a transaction can eventually be made on the destination chain, but provide no time bounds (excepted of L1 → L2